-Depending on the severity of your Ambien use disorder, you may be advised to enroll in an intensive treatment level of care, such as residential treatment.
+Depending on the severity of your Ambien addiction, you may be advised to enroll in an intensive treatment level of care, such as residential treatment.
 Regardless of the level of care, you will need to undergo detoxification as the initial step.
-Detoxification is the first step in treatment for Ambien use disorder.
+Detoxification is the first step in treatment for Ambien addiction.
 During this phase, medications may be administered to relieve withdrawal symptoms and prevent seizures.
 Medicines used in Ambien detoxification include long-acting benzodiazepines, barbiturates, and anticonvulsants.
-Cognitive behavioral therapy (CBT), family therapy and dialectal behavior therapy (DBT) are well-known psychotherapy approaches that are successful in treating Ambien use disorder.
+Cognitive behavioral therapy (CBT), family therapy and dialectal behavior therapy (DBT) are well-known psychotherapy approaches that are successful in treating Ambien addiction.
 These therapies help you develop healthy coping skills to prevent future relapses.

 Treating the Underlying Sleep Disorder

-Treating just the Ambien use disorder is incomplete until the co-occurring sleep disorder is also resolved.
-Addressing and treating your insomnia is an integral part of managing your Ambien use disorder.
+Treating just the Ambien addiction is incomplete until the co-occurring sleep disorder is also resolved.
+Addressing and treating your insomnia is an integral part of managing your Ambien addiction.
 Sleep training techniques and practicing sleep hygiene are two essential treatment approaches to addressing insomnia or other sleep disorders.
 Sleep hygiene refers to strategies you can take to better your ability to fall and stay asleep.
 These include:

 - Avoiding stimulation before bed (this includes electronics)